chendo/BufferBuddy/README.md

 # BufferBuddy

 BufferBuddy aims to prevent print quality issues when printing over USB with Octoprint.
-Designed for Marlin, but may work for other firmwares.
+Designed for Marlin with `ADVANCED_OK` support, but may work for other firmwares that also support `ADVANCED_OK` output.

 **WARNING:** This plugin is still considered **experimental and may cause your printer to hard lock**.
 I am not responsible for any damage this plugin may cause. **You have been warned.**

+Please ensure you read the Requirements section below.
+This plugin requires `ADVANCED_OK` to function.

 Some of you may have noticed print quality issues when printing curved lines over USB, which tends to manifests as zits on the surface layer of a print.
 I personally noticed this when I upgraded to Cura 4.7.1, which has [a bug](https://github.com/Ultimaker/Cura/issues/8321) that generates extremely dense gcode for curves (potentially exacerbated by certain printer profiles that incorrectly sets too fine of a resolution, which is due to another bug fixed in 4.7).
 This can be addressed by printing directly from the SD card, however I like the convenience and flexibility of Octoprint.